 |Funding amount:||£20,500 for 2022/23 tax free|

 Under this research studentship, the successful candidate will conduct research as part of the EPSRC Industrial CASE Awards.
-This project is available ONLY for UK (Home) students.
+This project is available to Home and International students.

 Theme of the PhD project:

 Rapid developments needed in new energy technologies (e.g. for scalable generation plants that can provide a continuous supply) will depend upon solving linked and large-scale global optimization problems.
 Whereas algorithms for academic benchmark problems are well-studied, progress in more realistic optimization settings is being stifled by a lack of deep understanding.
 Most real problems are multi-objective and are composites of several problem types, and what’s needed is a deep dive into how to efficiently solve such problems cooperatively.
 There are a number of distinct but related research threads that can be brought together to tackle this challenge and make progress.
 These include: using teams of single-objective solvers to cooperatively tackle multiobjective problems; automatic algorithm configuration and selection methods that can combine and tune algorithmic components; and so-called 'interwoven’ problems.
 Our aim will be to discover common principles among these ideas, and bring them together into a new paradigm.

 For more details about this project, please see the webpage: lopez-ibanez.eu/icase-phd-2023

 The successful candidate will be supervised by Dr. Manuel López-Ibáñez (University of Manchester).
 Prof Joshua Knowles (SLB) will act as external supervisor and lead the industrial input into this research.